rogeruiz/write/dress-code/_posts/2016-05-28-setting-up-lolcommits.markdown

 file into the repositories `.git/hooks/` directory.
 Now every repository you clone or create on your machine will have `lolcommits` enabled by default.

+> Fun Fact: This is a feature of `git` and not `lolcommits` so you can
+> use it for any other git-hook templates you'd like to copy over into new
+> repositories.

 #### Synchronizing your `config.yml` files

 Once you've created a `config.yml` file that automatically uploads things to Tumblr, you need to make sure copy that file over to each directory within `$HOME/.lolcommits/`.
-I keep my base `conifg.yml` at the root-level of the `$HOME/.lolcommits/` directory and copy it over using the following command.
+I keep my base `conifg.yml` at the root-level of the `$HOME/.lolcommits/` directory and copy it over using the following command whenever I'm working with a new repository on my machines.

 {% highlight shell %}
 cp -v $HOME/.lolcommits/config.yml $HOME/.lolcommits/`echo "${PWD##*/}"`/config.yml